Teresa Mannion

 Teresa Mannion (born 1961) is an Irish journalist and broadcaster.
-She has worked as a broadcast news reporter since 2000 and is currently the RTÉ News and Current Affairs reporter based in the West of Ireland since 2007.
+She has worked as a broadcast news reporter since 2000 and is currently the RTÉ News regional reporter based in the west of Ireland since 2007.

 In December 2015, Mannion's live reporting from Galway during Storm Desmond went on to go viral online.
 Her subsequent rise in fame led to becoming a contestant on the first Irish series of Dancing with the Stars.

 Career

 Mannion worked in children's television in the 1980s.
 Mannion has been reporting for RTÉ News in various positions since the 1990s.
 She also frequently reports for the Nationwide magazine programme.

 Storm Desmond

-Mannion reported for RTÉ One from Salthill during Storm Desmond.
-Footage from the reports for Six One and Nine O'Clock News, both raw and altered (merged with fictional storms, or songified) was shared over social media, and soon became a viral phenomenon.
+Mannion reported for RTÉ News from Salthill during Storm Desmond.
+Due to the dramatic nature of her delivery, footage from the reports for Six One and Nine O'Clock News, both raw and altered (merged with fictional storms, or songified) was shared over social media, and soon became a viral phenomenon.

 Mannion was interviewed by Ryan Tubridy's The Late Late Show and Seven Network's The Morning Show about her new-found fame.
 She was a contestant on Dancing with the Stars in 2017.